lmakarov/boot2docker-vagrant/README.md

 Boot2docker Vagrant box for optimized Docker and Docker Compose use on Mac and Windows.

 ## What is this?
-This is a temporary solution to achive better performance with synced folders and docker data volumes on Mac and Windows.
+This is a temporary solution to achieve better performance with synced folders and docker data volumes on Mac and Windows.
 The stock boot2docker currently mounts host volumes via the default VirtualBox Guest Additions (vboxfs) mode, which is terribly slow.
 Much better performance can be achieved with NFS, SMB or rsync.

 <a name="requirements"></a>